Snow White Dress Tutorial22:39

 Hem the skirt, fold over 0.5cm, press, fold over 1.5cm, press then stitch (don't iron if you are using fancy material like mine, the glittery bits don't like it......!).

 Yippee you are done!
 I would love to see photos if you make one!

 I didn't do the white collar since little e hates collars but it would be removable anyway so I may add one in the future!
 Also a red headband with a bow would complete the outfit but since little e hates headbands as well, I didn't bother!

-I also have (not as detailed) posts on making a (stretchy, pull on) Snow White Dress, Rapunzel Costume , a Ninja Outfit!
+I also have (not as detailed) posts on making a stretchy Snow White Dress, a Rapunzel Costume , a Ninja Outfit and an Elsa Dress!

 p.s.
 I know you may have questions as this is not the best tutorial ever so fire away and I will answer them!!